Shell access through SSH

 SSH config file template

-# nice-to-have global options that apply to all servers,
+# nice-to-have global options that apply to all servers

 # prevents disconnects on network glitches and wifi reconnects,

-# allows forwarding GUI apps to client
+# allows forwarding GUI apps to the client desktop etc

 Host *